Super Mario World (1992)

 These law-shattering topics were deleted immediately, but after spamming the board with 27 of them I finally got pointed in the right direction and off I went.

 In those days downloading a 1-megabyte file took a few minutes, if you can actually believe that.
-Then, with my trusty keyboard serving as a makeshift controller, I loaded up Mario All-Stars and within minutes I was hitting up the ice world in SMB3.
+But by God, was I willing to wait.
+Then, with my trusty keyboard serving as a makeshift controller, I loaded up Mario All-Stars and within minutes I was hitting up the ice world in SMB3, right there on my PC.

 I just couldn’t believe it.
-To be honest, I still can’t really believe it or wrap my big bonce around how it all works, almost 20 years on.
+To be honest, I still can’t really believe it or wrap my big bonce around how emulation all works, almost 20 years on.
 All I knew was, I now wielded the power.
-Games I had missed out on back in the day were now at my fingertips and all for nowt.
+Games I had missed out on back in the day were now at my fingertips, and all for nowt.

 There were even fans out there translating games like Seiken Densetsu 3/Secret of Mana 2.
 A sequel to my favourite ever game and I never knew a thing about it until that moment!
 There it was lying there in bed, spread-eagled and looking appealing, ready for all the action I wanted.
 Well, they say you never forget your first hard-on.